LevonDem/PAIRADISE-1/README.md

 15. I2: List containing all exon inclusion counts for group 2.
 16. S2: List containing all exon skipping counts for group 2.

+1. This is a list.
+2. This is a list